kevincaradant/generate_check_md5/README.md

 ## Usage (Development)
 ### Tasks
 - `$ npm run start`: Like `npm run dev`
-- `$ npm run clean`: Remove the dist and coverage folders
+- `$ npm run clean`: Remove the bin and coverage folders
-- `$ npm run lint`: Apply a ESlinter ( xo config ) on the src and tests folders
+- `$ npm run lint`: Apply a TSlinter on the src and tests folders
-- `$ npm run check`: Aply the linter and check if the dependencies required in js files is also present in the package.json
+- `$ npm run check`: Apply the linter and check if the dependencies required in ts files is also present in the package.json
-- `$ npm run pretest`: Before the tests, we start babel if `npm run test` was called
+- `$ npm run pretest`: Before the tests, we start the ts compiler if `npm run test` was called
 - `$ npm run test`: Execute once all the tests available
-- `$ npm run test:watch`: When the tmpTests or src folder's files change, we do again `npm run test`
+- `$ npm run test:watch`: When the bin or src folder's files change, we do again `npm run test`
-- `$ npm run compile`: Compile all src files with babel and get the dist output folder
+- `$ npm run compile`: Compile all src files with ts compiler and get the bin output folder
 - `$ npm run compile:watch`: When the src folder's files change, we do again `npm run compile`
 - `$ npm run build`: Execute `npm run compile`
 - `$ npm run postbuild`: Execute `npm run check` and `npm run test` after to have execute `npm run build`